-The numbers of visitors increased, and public bathing facilities were created.
+The number of visitors increased, and public bathing facilities were created.
 The lagoon was then relocated from the shadows of the power plant to its current location - a lava field on the Reykjanes Peninsula.
 Since then, the lagoon has continued to be enhanced for visitors with secluded areas, in-water bars, a restaurant built into a lava wall having been added, and an underground spa and viewing points of the volcanic landscape due for completion in 2017.

 The Blue Lagoon Iceland – a wonder of the world! #findareasontogo #bluelagoon #grayline #iceland

 Where does the Blue Lagoon’s water come from?

 The water comes from the depths of the earth.
 The Blue Lagoon Iceland’s water is known as geothermal seawater.
-It originates 2,000 metres below the surface of the earth.
+It originates 2,000 meters below the surface of the earth.
 Here, seawater and groundwater meet to create geothermal seawater.
-Pressure causes this water to flow to the earth’s surface, taking with it substances that it passes through – like silica, algae and minerals.
+Pressure causes this water to flow to the earth’s surface, taking with it substances that it passes through – like silica, algae, and minerals.
 These are what give the Blue Lagoon its rejuvenating powers.

 Why is Blue Lagoon blue?

 The Blue Lagoon’s water looks blue as a result of the silica that’s within its composition.
 It reflects sunlight and this creates the blue hue.
-However, although it looks blue, the water is actually a milky white colour.
+However, although it looks blue, the water is actually a milky white color.
 The blue comes about as a result of the water reflecting the sunlight.